-Our PhD in Higher Education intends to create the next generation of researchers who will tackle the complex problems in higher education, to help shape higher education policy and practice at the local, national and international level.
+Our PhD in Higher Education will produce the next generation of researchers, ready to address the complex problems in higher education and help shape higher education policy and practice at local, national and international levels.

 As a PhD student at Surrey, you will receive individual supervision from a team in your specialist area, as well as tailored research training in a variety of research methods.
-Research students within the department are well-supported.
-In addition to regular supervisory sessions, students will be invited to engage in regular departmental activities within the Department of Higher Education which will provide you with a breadth of tangible experience and real-world insight into a higher education institution.
+In addition to regular supervisory sessions, you will be invited to engage in regular departmental activities within the Department of Higher Education which will provide you with a breadth of tangible experience and real-world insight into a higher education institution.

 |Qualification||Study mode||Course length||Start date|

 There are additional costs that you can expect to incur when studying at Surrey.
 Find out more.

 Surrey’s postgraduate research code of practice sets out the University's policy and procedural framework relating to research degrees.

 The code defines a set of standard procedures and specific responsibilities covering the academic supervision, administration and assessment of research degrees for all faculties within the University.